Health and Social Work – Claiming Employer Negligence

 Claim compensation for an injury or illness from working in health and social care with our solicitors.

 Regardless of what health or social work position you have — or how you’ve suffered — speak to our team if the problem is a result of your employer or workplace.
 We can help you build a case for compensation on a no win, no fee* basis.
 Our team is available 24/7 on 08082391859 and will give you a free claim assessment and guide you through your claim with expert advice.

-What types of role is included in the human health and social work sector?
+What types of role are included in the human health and social work sector?

 With close to a sixth of the UK’s working population employed, staff in health and social care have a myriad of jobs available to them.
-In healthcare, the division includes hospital and medical staff, dentists, therapists and health consultants.
+In healthcare, the division includes hospital and medical staff, dentists, therapists, and health consultants.
 Residential care home workers, care nurses and staff in retirement homes.
-Nurses who make home visits to the elderly or physically/mentally handicapped as well as social services workers.
-All of them come under this sector, and each and every one of them has a number of serious workplace risks to their selves and their patients.
+Nurses who make home visits to the elderly or physically/mentally handicapped, as well as social services workers.
+All of them come under this sector, and each one of them has a number of serious workplace risks to their selves and their patients.

 What industrial illnesses are common in human health and social work?

 Rates of ill-health in health and social workers are some of the highest across all industries and are responsible for 3.5 million working days lost.
 This probably isn’t shocking, given the nature of the occupation, but what’s worrying is how these rates haven’t really changed since the turn of the millennia.
 It calls into question the practices of the industry — how a sector of workers solely concerned with the health and wellness of others can’t seem to get the health of its own employees right.